skai111/db48x/doc/0-Overview.md

   benchmark code will contain `1.` instead of `1` for that reason.
 On DB48X, arithmetic on integers and fractions is generally faster.

-* Like the HP Prime, DB48X displays a leading zero for decimal values, whereas HP RPL calculators do not.
-For example, it will display `0.5` and not `.5`.
+* Like the HP Prime, DB48X displays a leading zero for decimal values by default, whereas HP RPL calculators do not.
+For example, DB48x with default settings will display `0.5` and not `.5`.
+This is controlled by the `LeadingZero` flag.

 * DB48X has two distinct representations for complex numbers, polar and rectangular, and transparently converts between the two formats as needed.